aar0np/ecomdemo/README.md

 ## 2. Create your schema

-Informations:
+Information:
- - The "top" categories of the product hierarchy can be retrieved using a `parent` of "toplevel".
+ - The "top" categories of the product hierarchy can be retrieved using a `parent_id` of "ffdac25a-0244-4894-bb31-a0884bc82aa9".
- - Without specifying a `category`, all categories for the `parent` are returned in an array.
+ - Without specifying a `category_id`, all categories for the `parent_id` are returned in an array.
  - Once a category from the bottom of the hierarchy is returned, a `products` ArrayList will be returned.
-From there, the returned productIds can be used with the `/product` service.
+From there, the returned `product_id` can be used with the `/product` service.
- - Category navigation is achieved by using the `name` properties returned for each category.
+ - Category navigation is achieved by using the `name` and `category_id` properties returned for each category.
  - /category/toplevel  =>  Category[]: Clothing, Cups and Mugs, Tech Accessories, Wall Decor
  - /category/toplevel/Clothing  =>  Category: Clothing
  - /category/Clothing  =>  Category[]: T-Shirts, Hoodies, Jackets